-As part of its emergency management function, Public Works maintains a 24-hours-a-day Dispatch Center and hotline (1-800-562-HELP) and coordinates more than 50,000 service and emergency calls annually, including reports of graffiti, potholes, hazmat spills, water service disruption, illegal dumping, sewer overflows, damaged signs, and malfunctioning signals.
+As part of its emergency management function, Public Works maintains a 24-hours-a-day Dispatch Center and hotline (1-800-675-HELP) and coordinates more than 50,000 service and emergency calls annually, including reports of graffiti, potholes, hazmat spills, water service disruption, illegal dumping, sewer overflows, damaged signs, and malfunctioning signals.
 The Dispatch Center also coordinates road closures requested by other safety responders and maintains a road closure website of County-maintained roads to keep the public informed.
+They similarly maintain a database and website of traffic signal incidents for those traffic signals operated and maintained by Public Works.